Nules84/CI_PP2_ArtiQuiz/README.md

 The user experience (UX) is what a user of a particular product experiences when using that product.
 A UX designer's job is thus to create a product that provides the best possible user experience.
 We're going to provide some insight into the UX process here, focusing on the important Who, What and How?

-ArchiQuiz, as previously stated, is a general knowledge-based quiz game that's sole purpose is to not only provide a fun, exciting, memorable experience for both adults and children alike, but to teach and broaden people's horizons.
+ArtiQuiz, as previously stated, is a general knowledge-based quiz game that's sole purpose is to not only provide a fun, exciting, memorable experience for both adults and children alike, but to teach and broaden people's horizons.
 The hope is that people can walk away feeling like they've learnt something new.
-ArchiQuiz also has a competitive side to it, friends and family can compete to place their name at the top of ArchiQuiz's leaderboard.
+ArtiQuiz also has a competitive side to it, friends and family can compete to place their name at the top of ArtiQuiz's leaderboard.
 Do you have what it takes?
-Carry on below and read some of ArchiQuiz's user stories to get a feel for what people have been saying about ArchiQuiz.
+Carry on below and read some of ArtiQuiz's user stories to get a feel for what people have been saying about ArtiQuiz.

 ---